cybermaggedon/gnucash-uk-vat/README.md

 If you were happy with the data that would be submitted from the previous step, you can go ahead and submit the data.
 However, this is not recommended at the moment.
-You need to specify the Period key visible in the obligations list, or the output from `--show-account-data`.
+You need to specify the Period key visible in the obligations list, or the output from `--show-account-detail`.
 Once submitted, you cannot recall the VAT return.
 Given the limited testing, it really is not recommended you perform this step.